History of the Ottawa Senators (since 1992): The Palladium project

-The Senators played the first game at the Palladium (today called Canadian Tire Centre) on January 17, 1996.
 One month after opening, Corel Corporation bought the naming rights in a ten-year deal and the arena was renamed the Corel Centre.
-The naming rights were then purchased by Scotiabank in a 25-year deal and the arena was re-branded Scotiabank Place.
-Seven years later, Scotiabank sold the naming rights to Canadian Tire Corporation in a deal which saw the facility receive its current name.
+In 2006, the naming rights were then purchased by Scotiabank in a 25-year deal and the arena was re-branded Scotiabank Place.
+Seven years later, Scotiabank sold the naming rights to Canadian Tire Corporation in a deal which saw the facility become the Canadian Tire Centre, which is its current name.